scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ## Syncing a Worker

 Worker synchronization is done using libp2p content routing mechanisms.
-The architechture is sharded in its nature.
+The architecture is sharded in its nature.
-We could think of **each contract as a chain of blocks**, and **each block** represents some **delta** in a **seuquence**.
+We could think of **each contract as a chain of blocks**, and **each block** represents some **delta** in a **sequence**.
 The first block is the bytecode, then we get delta 0, delta 1 and so on.

 The synchronization process consists of many parts and before diving in, here is what it **doesn't do** (some might call it **TODO**):

-1. protect again DOS/DDOS attacks.
+1. Protect against DOS/DDOS attacks.
-2. blacklist ip.
+2. Blacklist ip.
-3. re-use connection with a peer for more than 1 contract, i.e the full process of synching contract a and b will re-open the connection twice even if it's the same peer.
+3. Re-use connection with a peer for more than one contract, i.e the full process of synching contract a and b will re-open the connection twice even if it's the same peer.

 What it **does** today:

-1. handles back-pressure (requests are piped in sink-streams with max of 500 range for deltas)
+1. Handles back-pressure (requests are piped in sink-streams with max of 500 range for deltas)
-2. shutdown the stream if something went wrong (i.e corrupted data)
+2. Shutdown the stream if something went wrong (i.e corrupted data)
-3. optimized for simple lamptops with no hardware/bandwidth assumptions.
+3. Optimized for simple laptops with no hardware/bandwidth assumptions.
-4. all the components in the process both the `Receiver`/`Provider` uses `sink-streams` all the way from the `request` to the `database` storage.
+4. All the components in the process both the `Receiver`/`Provider` uses `sink-streams` all the way from the `request` to the `database` storage.

-Without further due, let's look at the flow.
+Without further due, let's look with the flow.

 ### Consensus